top of page

 A Wedding Consultant is likely to cost you $40-150/hr - Their purpose is suggesting locations, decorations, photographers, caterers and other vendors for your day.
 This is great for people who are planning their own wedding but would like basic assistance in decision-making.

-A Day of Wedding Planner will be sure everyone follows the schedule, your guests are taken care of, and any issues with vendors that come up are dealt with on the spot for somewhere between $500-2000
+A Day-Of Wedding Planner will be sure everyone follows the schedule, your guests are taken care of, and any issues with vendors that come up are dealt with on the spot for somewhere between $500-2000

 A Full Service Wedding Planner will cost decent money (up to $8,000 for full service for a large wedding) but their important jobs will include helping you make major decisions, creating and helping with following the timeline, arranging transport, assist with set up and take down, coordinate rehearsals discuss wedding logistics, negotiate vendor contracts, contact vendors, schedule appointments and ensure that day-of activities run smoothly.
-Safe Places to Save Money Saying "I do" doesn't need much extra fluff (décor).
-Most of your and your guests wedding memory-making is going to happen during the reception, so finding an amazing but affordable ceremony spot is a sure way to save a couple thousand dollars.
-Skip the Save The Dates - cutting back on stationary and saving some trees in the meantime is another safe route to putting back a few dollars that can go towards more important items on your list.

 Part 3: All-Inclusive Venue or Separate Vendors?